Meet Our Experts

 Many of us have encountered the familiar sensation of anxiety, experiencing moments when our hearts race, our palms sweat, and sleep eludes us.
-Anxiety is our body’s natural response to stress, serving as a warning sign that we may be in a potentially dangerous situation.
+Anxiety is the body’s natural response to stress, serving as a warning sign that we may be in a potentially dangerous situation.
 From an evolutionary perspective, anxiety has provided humans with an advantage.
 The fear of a predator lurking nearby compelled our ancestors to exercise caution, take fewer risks, and ultimately survive.
-While the threats we face today differ, anxiety can still arise during situations we perceive as stressful, such as before an important exam.
+While the threats we face today differ, anxiety can still arise in situations we perceive as stressful, such as before an important exam.
 In moderate amounts, anxiety can be beneficial.
 It heightens our awareness and motivates us to perform at our best.

 However, when feelings of stress and unease persist incessantly, even during ordinary daily occurrences, anxiety can become overwhelming.
 It can leave you feeling exhausted, impact your ability to concentrate, influence your interactions with others, and hinder your willingness to explore new opportunities.

-What is anxiety, and who is affected by it?
+What is Anxiety, and Who is Affected by It?

 Anxiety is an emotional state characterised by distress, uneasiness, and apprehension about future events.
 When anxiety arises, it often brings inner turmoil, making us feel unsettled in the face of seemingly uncontrollable circumstances.
 Nervous behaviours like nail-biting, restlessness, or pacing may accompany this state of anxiety.